 Phillip Frost, M.D.
 Dr. Frost has served as a director of Protalix Ltd. since August 2006 and as our director since December 31, 2006.
 Dr. Frost was named the Vice Chairman of the Board of Teva in January 2006 when Teva acquired IVAX Corporation.
 Dr. Frost had served as Chairman of the Board of Directors and Chief Executive Officer of IVAX Corporation since 1987.
 Dr. Frost currently serves as the Chief Executive Officer and Chairman of Opko Health, Inc., a clinical-stage biopharmaceutical company focused on the development of innovative therapies for the treatment and prevention of ophthalmic disease that is quoted on the OTC Bulletin Board, and is a director of Modigene Inc., a development stage biopharmaceutical company also quoted on the OTC Bulletin Board utilizing patented technology to develop longer-acting, proprietary versions of already approved therapeutic proteins.
 Dr. Frost is the former Chairman and Chief Executive Officer of IVAX Corp. since 1987, until IVAX's sale to Teva Pharmaceuticals (TEVA-NASDAQ) in 2006.
 Dr. Frost is the Chief Executive Officer and Chairman of Opko Health, Inc. (EXEG.OB-OTC.BB).
 Dr. Frost was named Chairman of the Board of Ladenburg Thalman & Co., Inc., an American Stock Exchange-listed investment banking and securities brokerage firm, in July 2006 and has been a director of Ladenburg Thalman since March 2005.
 He was Chairman of the Department of Dermatology at Mt.
 Sinai Medical Center of Greater Miami, Miami Beach, Florida from 1972 to 1986.
 Dr. Frost was Chairman of the Board of Directors of Key Pharmaceuticals, Inc. from 1972 until the acquisition of Key Pharmaceuticals by Schering Plough Corporation in 1986.
-He serves on
+He serves on the Board of Regents of the Smithsonian Institution, a member of the Board of Trustees of the University of Miami, a Trustee of each of the Scripps Research Institutes, the Miami Jewish Home for the Aged, and the Mount Sinai Medical Center and is Vice Chairman of the Board of Governors of the American Stock Exchange.
+Dr. Frost is also a director of Continucare Corporation, an American Stock Exchange-listed provider of outpatient healthcare and home healthcare services, Northrop Grumman Corp., a New York Stock Exchange-listed global defense and aerospace company, Castle

-Center and is Vice Chairman of the Board of Governors of the American Stock Exchange.
-Dr. Frost is also a director of Continucare Corporation, an American Stock Exchange-listed provider of outpatient healthcare and home healthcare services, Northrop Grumman Corp., a New York Stock Exchange-listed global defense and aerospace company, Castle Brands, Inc., an American Stock Exchange-listed developer and marketer of alcoholic beverages, and Cellular Technical Services, Inc., a provider of products and services for the telecommunications industry.
+Brands, Inc., an American Stock Exchange-listed developer and marketer of alcoholic beverages, and Cellular Technical Services, Inc., a provider of products and services for the telecommunications industry.
 Dr. Frost received a B.A. in French Literature from the University of Pennsylvania and an M.D. from the Albert Einstein College of Medicine.

 David Aviezer, Ph.D., MBA.
 Dr. Aviezer has served as Chief Executive Officer of Protalix Ltd. since 2002 and its director since 2005 and as our director since December 31, 2006.
 On December 31, 2006, he became our President and Chief Executive Officer.
 Dr. Aviezer has over a decade of experience in biotechnology management, advancing products from early-stage research up to their regulatory approval and commercialization.
 Prior to joining Protalix Ltd., from 1996 to 2002, he served as General Manager of ProChon Biotech Ltd., an Israeli company focused on orthopedic disorders.
 Previously, Dr. Aviezer was a visiting scientist at the Medical Research Division of American Cyanamid, a subsidiary of Wyeth (NYSE:WEY), in New York.
 Dr. Aviezer is the recipient of the Clore Foundation Award and the J.F.
 Kennedy Scientific Award.
-He holds a Ph.D. in Molecular Biology and Biochemistry from the Weizmann Institute of Science and an M.B.A. from the Bar Ilan University Business School.
+He holds a Ph.D. in Molecular Biology and Biochemistry from the Weizmann I nstitute of Science and an M.B.A. from the Bar Ilan University Business School.